Textualize/textual/questions/README.md

 pip install faqtory
 ```

-The run the following from the top of the repository:
+Then run the following from the top of the repository:

 ```
 faqtory build